deepin-community/mesa/docs/shading.rst

 -------------------------

-The stand-alone GLSL compiler program can be used to compile GLSL shaders into low-level GPU code.
+The stand-alone GLSL compiler program can be used to compile GLSL shaders into GLSL IR code.

 This tool is useful for:

--  Inspecting GPU code to gain insight into compilation
+-  Inspecting GLSL frontend behavior to gain insight into compilation
--  Generating initial GPU code for subsequent hand-tuning
 -  Debugging the GLSL compiler itself

-After building Mesa, the compiler can be found at src/compiler/glsl/glsl_compiler
+After building Mesa with the ``-Dtools=glsl`` meson option, the compiler will be installed as the binary ``glsl_compiler``.

-Here's an example of using the compiler to compile a vertex shader and emit GL_ARB_vertex_program-style instructions:
+Here's an example of using the compiler to compile a vertex shader and emit :ext:`GL_ARB_vertex_program`-style instructions:

 .. code-block:: console